The notification for DJS 2015 exam has been released. The preliminary exam (Objective type) will be held on 20th December, 2015.

 We have the best teachers who are deeply committed to your success

-To find out more, register by clicking below!
+To find out more, click below!